Wielding Occam's razor: Fast and frugal retail forecasting: Time series forecasting with exponential smoothing and ARIMA models

-For many years, the forecasting community believed that exponential smoothing methods are not able to capture the data generation process as good as more sophisticated approaches.
-However, in a series of studies, Makridakis showed that exponential smoothing methods perform on par (if not better) to more complicated forecasting methods \citep{Makridakis1979-lv,Makridakis82,Makridakis2000a}.
-Given their good performance, simplicity, and intuitive mechanics, it is not a surprise that the methods described above (SES, Holt's method, Holt-Winter's method, and Damped-trend exponential smoothing method) are among the most popular time series forecasting methods.
-They are implemented in the majority of commercial forecasting support systems (such as ForecastPro, SAP APO, and SAS) while being most frequently used by companies \citep{Fildes2009, Weller2012, Petropoulos2018-mt}.
+For years, forecasters considered exponential smoothing methods unable to capture the data generation process as well as more sophisticated approaches. \cite{Makridakis82} and \cite{Makridakis2000a}, however, have shown that exponential smoothing performed as well, if not better, than more complex methods.
+Given their performance, simplicity, and intuitive mechanics, it is unsurprising that these methods (SES, Holt's, Holt-Winter's, and damped-trend) rank among the most popular ways to forecast time series.
+They are implemented in most commercial forecasting support systems (e.g. ForecastPro, SAP APO, and SAS) and are also frequently used by companies \citep{Fildes2009, Petropoulos2018-mt}.

-Regardless of their popularity in the industry, these methods remained relatively unpopular in the academic circles until their revamp into a statistically sound state-space framework \citep{Ord1997-aq, Hyndman2002, Taylor2003715}.
-The introduction of a state-space framework came with several advantages.
-It was made possible to estimate the uncertainty of forecasts (through prediction intervals) and the likelihood of the models.
-The latter simplified the automatic model selection process across exponential smoothing methods using information criteria (see Section \ref{sec:ics} for a formal description of information criteria).
-Finally, \cite{Hyndman2002} introduced models with both additive and multiplicative errors, increasing the forecast profiles of \cite{pegels1969} to 24. \cite{Taylor2003715} further extended these to 30, adding multiplicative damped trend models. \cite{Gardner2006} showed the equivalences between the traditional formulations of exponential smoothing methods (recurrence and error-correction forms) with the state space formulations.
+One major theoretical development of exponential smoothing models was their revamp into a statistically sound state-space framework \citep{Ord1997-aq, Hyndman2002, Taylor2003715}.
+The introduction of this framework came with several advantages, such as easy estimation of the uncertainty of forecasts (through prediction intervals) and estimation of the likelihood of these models.
+The latter simplified the automatic model selection process across exponential smoothing methods by using information criteria (see Section \ref{sec:ics} for a formal description of information criteria).
+Finally, \cite{Hyndman2002} introduced models with both additive and multiplicative errors, increasing the forecast profiles of \cite{pegels1969} to 24. \cite{Taylor2003715} further extended these to 30, adding multiplicative damped-trend models.

-\cite{Hyndman2008-iu} codified the 30 exponential smoothing models by acronymizing the three components: Error, Trend, and Seasonality (ETS).
+\cite{Hyndman2008-iu} codified the 30 exponential smoothing models with an acronym for their three components: Error, Trend, and Seasonality (ETS).
 As such, Holt's exponential smoothing model can be expressed as AAN, meaning a model with additive error, additive trend, and no seasonality.
-Similarly, MAdM is the model with multiplicative error, damped additive trend, and multiplicative seasonality.
+Similarly, MAdM is a model with multiplicative error, damped additive trend, and multiplicative seasonality.
 The acronyms for all 30 models are given in Table \ref{tab:allmodelsets}.